Nikolai2038/bash-ide-from-vs-code/README.md

 ### 3.4.
 [ShellCheck](https://marketplace.visualstudio.com/items?itemName=timonwong.shellcheck)

 This extension will lint all the problems in your code.
-This can be also done with `Bash IDE` extension, but when I used it, it was not working properly - in my case some shell variable was declared as not declared, but it was - in anohter file, and sourced.
+This can be also done with `Bash IDE` extension, but when I used it, it was not working properly - in my case some shell variable was declared as not declared, but it was - in another file, and sourced.
 With the `ShellCheck` extension this problem does not replicate.

 ```json
 // Decrease logging level